jtgry/lakemartinchiro/site/content/our-services/_index.md

       the pressure placed on the vertebrae and discs from certain spine conditions, such as herniated discs and spinal stenosis
     image: images/chiro-adjustment.svg
-  content: |-
-    At Lake Martin Chiropractic Health Center, we take great pride in providing the finest chiropractic care for our patients.
-Dr. Peaden offers gentle and effective chiropractic treatments that will help you get out of pain and will restore and rehabilitate your spine to further your overall health and wellness.
-We use a hands-on approach as well as precision instruments for gentle and precise chiropractic adjustments along with additional therapies.
-We emphasize corrective care to make your adjustments hold as long as possible to minimize your need and dependence on future treatments.
-We work to retrain the Upper Cervical so that the body will start to regain the ability to align itself.
-Our advanced combinations of techniques work synergistically to make adjustments hold as long as possible thus allowing overall wellness to be achieved.
-If you have any questions, please call us at (334) 458-2633 and one of our trained staff will be glad to set up an appointment.
 - template: block-steps
   items:
   - template: block-item